eme64/Hobby-Projects-Archive/BlitzMax Projects/Games/2d voxel engine/README.md

 This was a big project.
 It is a 2d voxel engine with multiplayer.
+Inspired by "Starbound".

 Start v65.debug.exe once and enter "server".

-then start an other instance and just press enter.

-now the two programmes should load a server and a client, you can also load more clients.
+Then start an other instance and just press enter. now the two programmes should load a server and a client, you can also load more clients.

-There is an item-system, so you can place items (blocks) and also mine them. the whole thing is synched over udp.
+There is an item-system, so you can place items (blocks) and also mine them.
+The whole thing is synched over udp.

-Also look at the self-made GUI elements
+Also look at the self-made GUI elements, light-system and liquid-simulation.

 ![alt tag](https://github.com/eme64/Hobby-Projects-Archive/blob/master/BlitzMax%20Projects/Games/2d%20voxel%20engine/img1.png?raw=true "2d-voxel-engine")